majhol08/Nuclei/README.md

 or check time for every repository so reruns avoid reprocessing unchanged sources.
 A shared `.store` directory keeps a single copy of each unique template addressed by its hash; project folders receive hard links pointing to that content.
+During updates the collector compares SHA‑1 hashes and replaces changed files atomically while skipping duplicates.
+After each run orphaned blobs are removed from `.store` and the count is reported.
 The accompanying `url-registry.json` lists every raw YAML URL fetched along with its size and hash for auditing.
+Repositories returning 404 are noted under `deprecated_repos` in `manifest.json` and skipped on subsequent runs.

 Press `Ctrl+C` to cancel at any time.
 The collector will finish the file in progress, clean temporary data, write a summary to `run.log` and